Your cart is currently empty!

 When is a good time to challenge a safety behaviour?

-If your underweight child is terrified of everything except apple and kale, you have no choice: you must serve high calorie foods, and you must serve those feared carbs and fats.
+If your underweight child is terrified of everything except carrots and kale, you have no choice: you must serve high-calorie foods, and you must serve those feared carbs and fats.
 It’s a life-saving intervention.
 Console yourself with the thought that your child would have resisted a useless low-fat yoghurt just as fiercely as they fought your creamy pasta.

-The start of treatment also presents an opportunity to set the parameters: no purging, no sport, parents in charge of meals, and so on.
-This way many safety behaviours are nipped in the bud before they get entrenched.
-And at the same time, we can’t achieve complete normality from week one.
-It’s already so hard for our children to just eat.
-They’re malnourished, confused, self-hating, in a state of massive anxiety, and they may not cope with exposure to every single fear.
-So it’s likely you’ll be leaving some tasks till later, and that you’ll tackle them gradually.
+The start of treatment also presents an opportunity to set the parameters: no purging, no sport, parents taking the lead on meals, and so on.
+This way, many safety behaviours are nipped in the bud before they get entrenched.
+And at the same time, we can’t achieve complete normality from week one, when it’s so hard for our children to eat anything.
+In those early days, they may not cope with a wide range of terrifying foods.
+So it’s likely you’ll leave some tasks till later, when you will tackle them gradually.

-Once our child’s brain is better nourished, there’s a decent chance they’ll be less fearful, more flexible, braver.
+Once our children’s brains are better nourished, there’s a decent chance they’ll be less fearful, more flexible, and braver.
 Some of the work towards normality may even happen all by itself:

 “I do remember worrying about the fact that my daughter became very stuck on the same diet plan and we never introduced any fear foods.
 I needn’t have worried because actually she went from the very restricted diet plan to eating everything literally overnight.”